Ray Tracer on Web

 You can add other factors to objects to make it look more real.
 One such factor is a material the object is made of.
 Depending on the material, the object behaves differently when a ray hits.
 Materials supported by my version of ray tracer are:

-Lambertian casts a ray to a random direction, Metal reflects, Dielectric refracts
+- Lambertian — a material that reflects the ray to a random direction,

 Once you define a scene, the next thing you need to do is to specify where you look at the scene from.